camunda/camunda-platform-helm/README.md

 ## Overview

 Camunda 8 Self-Managed Helm charts repo.
 Camunda 8 Helm chart is an umbrella chart for different components.
-Some are internal (sub-charts), and some are external (third-party).
+Some are internal components, and some are external (third-party).
 The dependency management is fully automated and managed by Helm itself.

 <p align="center">
   <img
-    alt="Camunda 8 Self-Managed Helm charts architecture diagram" src="imgs/camunda-platform-8-self-managed-architecture-diagram-combined-ingress.png"
+    alt="Camunda 8 Self-Managed Helm charts architecture diagram." src="imgs/camunda-platform-8-self-managed-architecture-diagram-combined-ingress.png"
     width="60%"
   />